 The Energy Crisis Intervention Program (ECIP) provides assistance to low-income households that are in a crisis situation.
 Examples include a household that has received a 24- to 48-hour disconnect notice or service termination by its utility company or a household facing an energy-related crisis of life-threatening emergency in the applicant’s household, including a combustible appliance.

-Energy Budget Counseling or education is also offered on basic energy efficiency practices with instruction on the proper use and maintenance of installed weatherization measures.
+Energy budget counseling and education are also offered on basic energy efficiency practices with instruction on the proper use and maintenance of installed weatherization measures.

 Types of Illinois LIHEAP:

 Percentage of Income Payment Plan (PIPP) lets clients of Ameren Illinois, ComEd, Nicor Gas and Peoples Gas/North Shore Gas pay a percentage of their income, receive a monthly benefit toward their utility bill and receive a reduction in overdue payments of every on-time payment they make by the due date.
-The PIPP and LIHEAP application process and qualifications are the same.
+The PIPP and LIHEAP application process and qualifications for low-income energy assistance programs are the same.